 Origin and History

-From 1720, but mostly after the annexation of Serbia to the Ottoman Empire in 1739, many Serbians emigrated to southern Russia and Ukraine.
+From 1720, but mostly after the annexation of Serbia to the Ottoman Empire in 1739 and the reorganisation of the military border between 1746 and 1750, many Serbians emigrated to southern Russia and Ukraine.

 Military service was extended to all adult male population: half always being on active service, patrolling the borders.
 Each district had to supply one company of hussars and one company of light infantry.
 The 20 companies of hussars (approx. 4,000 men, including non-combatants) formed the 1st Novoserbskiy Regiment: 10 active and 10 in reserve.